 HVAR – STARIGRAD - 13NM

 Stari Grad (literally Old Town) is a town on the northern side of the island of Hvar in Dalmatia, Croatia.
-One of the oldest towns in Europe, its position at the end of a long, protected bay and next to prime agricultural land, has long made it attractive for human settlement.
-The most ancient part of Stari Grad falls within the UNESCO Protected World Heritage Site of the Stari Grad Plain.
+One of the oldest towns in Europe, its position at the end of a long, protected bay and next to prime agricultural land, makes it attractive for human settlement for a long time now.
+The most ancient part of Stari Grad falls into the UNESCO Protected World Heritage Site of the Stari Grad Plain.
 It was originally named Faros (Greek: ΦAPOΣ) by the Greek settlers from the island of Paros, who arrived in 384 BC.
-Overnight on the mooring in the port or take the buoy
+Overnight in Starigrad by mooring in the port or take the buoy.

 14th DAY FRIDAY